 Individual consumers have different color preferences.
-But scientists have found some colors seem to have widespread effects on us.
-For instance, if you’re the type who gets distracted easily while engaged in a task, stimulating colors such as yellow, orange, and red can refocus you on the job at hand.
+But, scientists have found that some colors seem to have widespread effects on us.
+For example, if you’re the type who gets distracted easily while engaged in a task, stimulating colors such as yellow, orange and red can refocus you on the job at hand.

 2).
 Color preference by gender: A survey conducted by Philip Cohen, a sociologist from the University of Maryland, asked 2,000 men and women the simple question: “What is your favorite color?”
 The color most often given in response was “blue,” for both genders.

 Although the psychology of color affects both male and female consumers, their specific responses can differ – sometimes wildly.
-For instance, red creates urgency and increases heart rate.
+For example, red creates urgency and increases heart rate.
 It’s also suggestive of aggression.